syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Run the application to render the following output.
+Run the application to render the following output:

 ![](SfDataGrid_images/SfDataGrid-Xamarin_img5.png)

 ## Selection

-SfDataGrid allows you to select the row/rows by setting the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property.
-You can set the `SfDataGrid.SelectionMode` property to single, multiple, single deselect or none based on your requirements.
+The SfDataGrid allows to select the row/rows by setting the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property.
+You can set the `SfDataGrid.SelectionMode` property to single, multiple, single deselect or none based on the requirements.
 Information about the row/rows selected can be tracked using [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) and [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) properties.

-You can handle the selection operations with the help of [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanged_EV.html) events of the SfDataGrid.
+The selection operations can be handled with the help of the [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanged_EV.html) events of the SfDataGrid.

 ## Launching the SfDataGrid inside a StackLayout

-The StackLayout positions the child element one after the other, either horizontally or vertically in the order they were added.
-How much space the [StackLayout](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) will use depends on how the HorizontalOptions and VerticalOptions properties are set, but by default the `StackLayout` will try to use the entire screen.
+The StackLayout positions the child element one after the other.
+They are adding either horizontally or vertically.
+Space of the [StackLayout](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) depends on the HorizontalOptions and VerticalOptions properties are set.
+But by default, the `StackLayout` will try to use the entire screen.

-SfDataGrid control can be loaded inside any layout such as [Grid](https://developer.xamarin.com/api/type/Xamarin.Forms.Grid/), `StackLayout` etc. When you load SfDataGrid inside a `StackLayout`, you have to set the Horizontal and/or VerticalOptions of the SfDataGrid and its parent to “LayoutOptions.FillAndExpand” based on the orientation of the container in which SfDataGrid is loaded.
+The SfDataGrid control can be loaded inside any layout such as [Grid](https://developer.xamarin.com/api/type/Xamarin.Forms.Grid/), `StackLayout`, etc., When loadding SfDataGrid inside a `StackLayout`, set the Horizontal and/or VerticalOptions of the SfDataGrid and its parent to “LayoutOptions.FillAndExpand” based on the orientation of the container in which the SfDataGrid is loaded.

-Refer the following code example to load the SfDataGrid control inside a `StackLayout`.
-The VerticalOptions of the `StackLayout` and SfDataGrid alone is set as “FillAndExpand” as the default orientation of the `StackLayout` is vertical.
+Refer to the following code example to load the SfDataGrid control inside a `StackLayout`.
+The VerticalOptions of the `StackLayout` and the SfDataGrid alone is set as “FillAndExpand” as the default orientation of the `StackLayout` is vertical.

 {% tabs %}
 {% highlight xaml %}